Fairy tales come to life at festival

-KILLINGTON — Behind the Shelburne Memorial Library, a little girl in a pink dress and garlands and another in a black dress with bat wings whacked each other with foam swords.
+KILLINGTON — Behind the Sherburne Memorial Library, a little girl in a pink dress and garlands and another in a black dress with bat wings whacked each other with foam swords.

 It was the library’s second semi-annual Vermont Fairy Tale Festival on Saturday, and families from around the area ate, played and listened to music and stories.